 About Our Admissions Process

-The deadline to apply for the Ph.D. in Information Science and Technology is January 3.
+Applications for the Ph.D. program are only accepted for the Fall Term which begins in August.
+The deadline to apply for the Ph.D. in Information Science and Technology is December 15.

 We do not accept or reject applicants based on test scores.
+We review applications holistically.
 We look at all application materials, not just test scores, in order to make admissions decisions.